Chance Hall Cottage

 Photo: Wikimedia, CC BY-SA 2.0.

 Hassall Green is a village in the civil parish of Betchton in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
-It is traversed by the Trent & Mersey Canal.
+The village formerly had a railway station on the North Staffordshire Railway branch line to Sandbach from Harecastle, and is also on the Trent & Mersey Canal.
 Hassall Green is situated 3 miles west of Chance Hall Cottage.

 Chance Hall Cottage